shoppertrail/shoppertrail-uat-guide/README.md

 <summary><strong>Expand / Collapse</strong></summary>

 1. **Scenario ID 4:** Navigate to **Login / Register**, choose **Google Sign-in** or **X-Twitter Sign-in**.
-   - If you are already logged in with Google or Twitter, you may not need to verify your social account
+   - If you are already logged in with Google or Twitter in your browser, you may not need to verify your social account
    - Reminder:
      - Your single sign-on email is *not* retained, it is in a `staging` environment where data gets deleted frequently.
      - You are also <mark>free to delete your account manually at anytime</mark> via "Account" > "Delete Account"